 It was not until the blood of a lamb was shed that the redemption was effected.
 And as soon as it was shed, on the very day, Israel marched out of Egypt a free people.
 They were the LORD’s, bought with a price (First Corinthians 7:23), and that price was not bought with perishable things as silver and gold, but with the precious blood of the Lamb without blemish or defect (First Peter 1:18-19).
 One nation’s judgment became another nation’s redemption.

 The Israelites journeyed from Rameses to Succoth to the south.
 We don’t know where Rameses was located, but we do know it was a storage city (1:11).
 There were about six hundred thousand men twenty years old or more (12:37).
-This is a rounded number for 603,550 is the number found in 38:26 (also see Numbers 1:46-47, 2:32, 26:51).
+This is a rounded number for 603,550 is found in 38:26 (also see Numbers 1:46-47, 2:32, 26:51).
 There is no mention of the women, teenagers or children in the original Hebrew.
 The term for men distinguishes them from all others.
 If each man had a wife and a minimum of two children, there would have been at least two million people.
 But because we know that most Hebrew families had more than two children, it is estimated that the size of the Hebrew population at that time was between two and three million.

 Those large numbers can be supported in light of the explosion of growth during the lifetime of Joseph.
 But after he died, a new king who did not know about Joseph came to power.
 He was Ahmose, who expelled the Hyksos invaders from Egypt and founded the Eighteenth Dynasty.
 At that time the war against the Hyksos had just recently been won, but the Egyptians worried that if war with the Hittites broke out, the Israelites, with their great numbers of fighting men, would join their enemies, fight against the Egyptians and leave the country (1:10).
 But the Israelites were fruitful and multiplied greatly and became exceedingly numerous, so that the land had been filled with them (1:7).